Skip to main content

 Is it safe to test my actual deadlift 1RM?

 Testing your actual deadlift 1RM can be risky without proper preparation and form.
-Our calculator provides a safe alternative by accurately predicting your 1RM from submaximal weights.BMI and Strength Training Guide.
+Our calculator provides a safer alternative by estimating your 1RM from submaximal weights.BMI and Strength Training Guide.

 Why is your calculator better than others?